Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/samples/Sample03_SendReceiveSessions.md

 // send the message
 await sender.SendAsync(message);

-// Get a session receiver that we can use to receive the message.
+// create a session receiver that we can use to receive the message.
 Since we don't specify a
 // particular session, we will get the next available session from the service.
-ServiceBusSessionReceiver receiver = await client.GetSessionReceiverAsync(queueName);
+ServiceBusSessionReceiver receiver = await client.CreateSessionReceiverAsync(queueName);

 // the received message is a different type as it contains some service set properties ServiceBusReceivedMessage receivedMessage = await receiver.ReceiveAsync();